 Even if none of that had taken place, I was certainly a better wife, mother, friend, etc. It was worth the time seeking God’s healing because it restored my soul to forgive the younger Sydna.
 I’m glad God is in the business of forgiving each of us, no matter what the sin!

 Take a moment to journal any negative thoughts you may have towards the younger version of yourself that made that choice.
-You may even want to write a letter to her, despite the fact that she no longer exists.
+You may even want to write a letter to her, even though she no longer exists.
 It will help you pour out any remaining emotions that might be directed towards your own heart.